• Skip to primary navigation

 • Print

 This moist and delicious apple cake recipe tastes every bit as good as the popular boxed mix at a fraction of the price.
-Serve this apple treat for dessert, with your midday coffee or even for breakfast!

 This is the perfect kind of recipe to use up some apples from apple picking, if you do that.
 We always do and I'm always looking for more apple recipes.